 Year five and six students at Danthonia, the Bruderhof Christian community near Inverell, will display their prowess as producers during Sydney Royal Show by displaying an Atlantic Giant pumpkin, grown on irrigation and carefully nurtured during drought.

-According to teacher Jon Blough the 254 kilogram Cucurbita maxima will feature as part of Brian Winter's Northern Tablelands district exhibit, on show in the dome at Sydney Showground.
+According to teacher Jon Blough the 254 kilogram Cucurbita maxima will feature as part of the Northern District exhibit, on show in the dome at Sydney Showground.

 For Mr Blough, the experience brought back memories of his father Steve producing a similar sized pumpkin when he was a child in Kingston, New York.
 Later, working as a teacher on another Bruderhof community, "Beechgrove" in Kent, England, Mr Blough helped grow one so large it placed second at the London Royal Show - behind another Bruderhof teacher.